department-of-veterans-affairs/va.gov-team/products/education-careers/application/5490/content/5490-content.md

 #### Step 3 of 8: Sponsor information

-{ If selected "Spouse or surviving spouse" in Applicant information, display the followig questions }
+{ If selected "Spouse or surviving spouse" in Applicant information, display the following questions }

 Is there a divorce or annulment pending with your sponsor? (*Required) { radio buttons }
 - Yes